alaingalvan/CrossWindow/readme.md

 # 🖼️ To build your Visual Studio solution on Windows x64
 cmake .. -A x64

-# 🍎 To build your XCode project On Mac OS for Mac OS / iOS
+# 🍎 To build your XCode project On Mac OS for Mac OS
 cmake .. -G Xcode

+# 📱 To build your XCode project on Mac OS for iOS / iPad OS / tvOS / watchOS
+cmake .. -G Xcode -DCMAKE_SYSTEM_NAME=iOS

 # 🐧 To build your .make file on Linux
 cmake ..